-Since the beginning of virological surveillance (2024w40), the 291 confirmed RSV infection cases swabbed by general practitioners and pediatricians presented the following characteristics:
+Since the beginning of virological surveillance (2024w40), the 301 confirmed RSV infection cases swabbed by general practitioners and pediatricians presented the following characteristics:

-- Median age: 15 years (range from 1 month to 98 years old); - Male/female sex-ratio: 0.81 (130/160); - Risk factors: 33% (92/282) of the patients had risk factors for complications: - Hospitalization: 0.4% of the patients were hospitalized at the end of the consultation (1/141).
+- Median age: 16 years (range from 1 month to 98 years old); - Male/female sex-ratio: 0.81 (134/166); - Risk factors: 32% (94/290) of the patients had risk factors for complications: - Hospitalization: 0.4% (1/249) of the patients were hospitalized at the end of the consultation.

-Last week (2025w12), subject to future data consolidation, the incidence of RSV infection cases seen in general practice among patients consulting for an ARI was stable compared to the previous weeks and remained at a low level.
+Last week (2025w14), subject to future data consolidation, the incidence of RSV infection cases seen in general practice among patients consulting for an ARI was stable compared to the previous weeks, and was at a low level of activity.
+Nevertheless, the level of activity observed since the beginning of January remains at a level higher than those usually observed, mainly among adults.